 Fellowship Application Form

 Thank you for your interest in the Professionals in Legal Education Developing Greater Equity (PLEDGE) Fellowship.
-The selection process will seek to identify 1) Fellowship teams with demonstrated commitments to diversity, equity, and inclusion and 2) Capstone proposals that are relevant, substantive, and feasible.
+The selection process will seek to identify 1) Fellowship teams with demonstrated commitments to inclusive student success and 2) Capstone proposals that are relevant, substantive, and feasible.
 Capstones should be able to be completed in no more than 12 months.
-Questions about the Fellowship or this application should be directed to PLEDGE@accesslex.org.
+All required application materials must be submitted by July 12, 2026.
+Questions about the Fellowship or this application should be directed to [email protected].

 PLEDGE Bootcamp